csommerl/js120/lesson1/lesson1_notes.md

 An object's **type** refers to what is shared in common with other objects.

 A **factory function** or **object factory** is a function that creates and returns an object of a particular type (i.e., having particular properties and methods).
 Thus, they can be used to create multiple objects of sharing the same kinds of states & behaviors.
 Commonly, the created objects will have the same methods, but they can be specified to have different property values by passing different values as arguments to the factory function.

+The *benefit* of using factory functions is that it lessens code duplication and errors as a result.

 ### The General Pattern for Factory Functions